dpdkcap/dpdkcap/README.md

 - Mbufs allocation failures (while running): try to raise the number of memory buffers used with the `-m, -num_mbufs` option.
 - Problems with with RX queues configuration: the default number of RX descriptors configured might be too high for your interface.
-Change the `RX_DESC_DEFAULT` value in `dpdkcap.c`. (should be added as argument into a next version)
+Try to change the number of RX descriptors used with the `-d, --rx_desc` option.

 ## 4. Software License Agreements